HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 -  The modifications recommended in [small-config-helm-values](#recommendations) lead to an improved response time and throughput by 50% compared to using the [default minimal values in the Helm chart](../../../get_started/plan_deployment/container_deployment/limitations_requirements.md/#containerization-requirements-and-limitations).

 !!!note
-     - For a response time to be considered optimal, it should be under 1 second.

      - Performance tuning for a Kubernetes DX cluster must be conducted for the particular workloads involving the number of concurrent users.
 Generally, these recommendations are intended to speed up tuning for others.
 Refer to the [DX Core tuning guide](../traditional_deployments.md) for further enhancements.

 ### Recommendations